13th Street (German TV channel)

-13th Street is a German pay television channel owned by the NBCUniversal subsidiary of Comcast through its NBCUniversal International Networks division.
+13th Street is a German pay television channel owned operated by Sky Deutschland.
 The channel is devoted to the genres thriller & crime and shows series, feature films as well as short films.

 13th Street is also promotes young directors.
 The station awards the short film prize Shocking Shorts Award every year as part of the Munich Film Festival (Filmfest München) and has co-financed nearly 40 short films.

+It was folded into Sky Deutschland operations in December 2023.

 History

 As part of repositioning of NBC/Universal channels, 13th Street was renamed 13th Street Universal on 14 March 2011.